genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   looked at to safely assess significance is the false discovery rate.

 - **False discovery rate**.
 The FDR is a corrected version of the p-value, which accounts for `multiple testing correction`_.
-Typically, an FDR 0.05 is good evidence that the gene is differentially expressed.
-You can read more about it `here`_.
+Typically, an FDR < 0.05 is good evidence that the gene is differentially expressed.
+You can read m- **log-fold change**: the fold-change in expression of a gene between two groups A and B is the average expression of the gene in group A divided by the average expression of the gene in group B.

+  The log-fold change is obtained by taking the logarithm of the fold change in base 2.

+-ore
+  about it `here`_.

 .. _multiple testing correction: https://en.wikipedia.org/wiki/Multiple_comparisons_problem#Correction